 Students receiving waivers associated with GA or PGA appointments will receive information from the Payroll Office to assist in determining what portion, if any, of the waiver should be considered taxable income and whether or not it will be necessary to withhold additional taxes from these students’ paychecks.

-Assistants receive additional benefits, such as leave time for sick leave, parental leave, jury duty, military leave, and bereavement leave, as well as for designated holidays.
+Assistants receive sick leave, parental leave, jury duty, military leave, and bereavement leave, as well as designated holidays.
 Please refer to the assistantship policy manual for specific information.